-CO2 EOR currently accounts for approximately 3.5% of average U.S. daily production, or approximately 300,000 barrels of oil per day ("BOPD") or over 100 million barrels per year.
-CO2 transportation pipelines currently cover over 5,000 miles and are a small fraction of the U.S. natural gas pipeline network.
-CO2 EOR projects have been in commercial operation since the 1970's and enjoy an impressive record of safely and securely injecting more than an estimated 1 billion metric tons (one gigatonne) of CO2 since 1984.
-On average it is estimated that the industry injects 63-68 million metric tons of CO2 per year for EOR production operations.
+In 2015 CO_2 EOR accounted for approximately 3% of average U.S. daily production, or approximately 280,000 barrels of oil per day ("BOPD") or over 100 million barrels per year.
+CO_2 transportation pipelines currently cover over 5,000 miles and are a small fraction of the U.S. natural gas pipeline network.
+CO_2 EOR projects have been in commercial operation since the 1970's and enjoy an impressive record of safely and securely injecting more than an estimated 1 billion metric tons (one gigatonne) of CO_2 since 1984.
+On average it is estimated that the industry injects 63-68 million metric tons of CO_2 per year for EOR production operations.

-> EOR Can Deliver Almost as Much Oil as Primary and Secondary Recovery(1)
+EOR Can Deliver Almost as Much Oil as Primary and Secondary Recovery(1)

-(1) Recovery of original oil in place based on history at Little Creek Field.
+(1) Based on original oil in place at Denbury's Little Creek Field.

-OUR CO2 EOR PROCESS\
+OUR CO, EOR PROCESS